 #11 Baird Trail

-The Baird Trail in Lanark Highlands is .8 km in a circular route, and is one of the most beautiful trails around.
+The Baird Trail in Lanark Highlands is 2.7 km and is one of the most beautiful trails around.
 Various points are marked with ecological values and one can find the most humungous individual maple and beech trees in the area.
-Old rail fences indicate farming practices of long ago and the forty year old red pine plantations under a Lanark County Forest Agreement provide a quiet sanctuary from the outside world.
+Old rail fences indicate farming practices of long ago and the forty-year-old red pine plantations under a Lanark County Forest Agreement provide a quiet sanctuary from the outside world.
 A sedge wetland in the middle of the property is halved by a fine boardwalk, affording a good view of typical wetland attributes.

 To find this trail, travel west on Wolf Grove Road (County Road 16) from Almonte to Middleville and then south on County Road 8.
 There is no obvious sign at the moment marking the park and trail but the property number is 1024.
 You can also reach the same place by travelling north on highway 511 from Lanark Village to County Road 8, turn east (right) and find 1024.